fabioalves98/IntelChair/docs/docs/manual.md

 ![connectPage](../img/app/connect.png)

 1. Username of the current active user.
-2. Menu tab where divided in three sections (Manual, Mapping, Navigation),note that the current active tab is blue colored.
+2. Menu tab divided in three sections (Manual, Mapping, Navigation),note that the current active tab is blue colored.
 3. "CONNECT" button, used to connect the app to the IntelChair.
 4. The voice control button, when clicked it activates the voice control mode (voice commands explained later).